Key Points

 • Open bug bounty with recent paid findings

-• Transparent treasury addresses and monthly reports
+• Transparent treasury addresses and regular reports

-• Fresh wallet, tiny buy, immediate tiny sell… both should work
+• Fresh wallet, tiny buy, immediate tiny sell, both should work

-• Approve with custom spend limits… never unlimited by default
+• Approve with custom spend limits, never unlimited by default

 • Revoke stale approvals after testing

-• Screenshot key pages… token address, docs, audits, LP lock
+• Screenshot key pages, token address, docs, audits, LP lock

 • Save explorer links for buy, sell, approvals, locks